 If you’re serious about your content marketing strategy and processes, you need content marketing software.
-In the strict sense, content marketing software is enterprise content marketing software that enables you and your team to collaborate and plan/deploy/monitor/optimize your content marketing strategy in a professional and optimized way, delivered via the cloud.
+In the strict sense, content marketing software is enterprise content marketing technology software that enables you and your team to collaborate and plan/deploy/monitor/optimize your content marketing strategy in a professional and optimized way, delivered via the cloud.

 This often happens in connection with other (marketing) platforms, such as marketing automation software, CRM, content management systems (CMS), touchpoint mapping and social tools.
 Sometimes these are included in the content marketing software or, at least, some features are.